goharbor/website/docs/administration/configure-authentication/ldap-auth.md

      ![Basic LDAP configuration](../../../img/ldap-auth.png)
 1. If you want to manage user authentication with LDAP groups, configure the group settings.
    - **LDAP Group Base DN**: The base DN from which to lookup a group in LDAP/AD.
 For example, `ou=groups,dc=example,dc=com`.
-This field cannot be empty.
+This field cannot be empty when LDAP group feature is enabled.
    - **LDAP Group Filter**: The filter to search for LDAP/AD groups. for OpenLDAP: `objectclass=groupOfNames`. for Active Directory: `objectclass=group`.
-This field cannot be empty.
+This field cannot be empty when LDAP group feature is enabled.
    - **LDAP Group GID**: The attribute used to name an LDAP/AD group.
 For example, `cn`.
-This field cannot be empty.
+This field cannot be empty when LDAP group feature is enabled.
    - **LDAP Group Admin DN**: All LDAP/AD users in this group DN have Harbor system administrator privileges.
    - **LDAP Group Membership**: The user attribute usd to identify a user as a member of a group.
 By default this is `memberof`.
    - **LDAP Scope**: The scope to search for LDAP/AD groups.
 Select from **Subtree**, **Base**, and **OneLevel**.